how PIP is assessed

 - That you can do the activity ‘safely’.
 This means that you can do the activity while keeping yourself and others safe, and avoid harm.
 For example, doing the activity in a way that would not cause any accident or injury if you had a seizure.

-- That you can do the activity to a ‘necessary and appropriate standard’ each time you do it.
-What is necessary and appropriate will depend on the type of activity you are doing.
+- That you can do the activity to ‘an acceptable standard’ each time you do it.
+What is an acceptable standard will depend on the type of activity you are doing.
 For example, cooking food so that it is edible, or dressing appropriately for the weather.

 - That you can do the activity ‘repeatedly’.
 This means being able to do the activity as frequently as reasonably required.
 For example, being able to take medication for your epilepsy every time that you need to during the day.

-- That you can do the activity in a ‘timely manner’.
+- That you can do the activity in a ‘reasonable time period’.
 This means taking no more than twice as long as the longest time it would take someone without a disability to do it.
-For example, if you are able to walk to the shop at the end of your street, but it takes you two hours to do this, this would not be considered ‘in a timely manner’, if someone without a disability would be able to do this in 10 minutes, even if they were walking very slowly.
+For example, if you are able to walk to the shop at the end of your street, but it takes you two hours to do this, this would not be considered a 'reasonable time period’, if someone without a disability would be able to do this in 10 minutes, even if they were walking very slowly.

 If you are not able to do an activity ‘reliably’, in all the four ways listed above, even with an aid or appliance, then you will be considered unable to do that activity.